 Unaudited pro forma earnings per share for the fiscal year ended February 1, 2014 has been computed to give effect to the number of shares whose proceeds would be necessary to pay the dividends totaling \$101,065 (but only to the amount that exceeded fiscal 2013 net income and not to exceed the total shares being offered by the Company in this offering).
-The initial public offering price of the Company's common stock is \$9.50 per share.
+The estimated initial public offering price of the Company's common stock, based on the midpoint of the price range set forth on the cover of this prospectus, is \$ per share.